-The following article was reprinted from Strategic Partnerships, with permission of the author: Mary Scott Nabers.
+The following article was reprinted from Strategic Partnerships, with the permission of the author: Mary Scott Nabers.

 Inside the Infrastructure Revolution: A Roadmap for Building America, a handbook for contractors, investors and the public at large, explores how public-private partnerships or joint ventures can help finance their infrastructure projects.
 Nabers describes in detail the development of joint ventures that transfer risk and maintenance responsibility to private vendors under long-term contracts–with government retaining control and oversight.

 The revenue is part of the Better Utilizing Investments to Leverage Deployment (BUILD) grant program.
 This program was once the very popular Transportation Investment Generating Economic Recovery, or TIGER, grant program.
 The federal government encourages using these funds with a variety of other financing sources, including municipal bonds, public-private partnerships, and/or alternative funding from other sources.

 Crumbling infrastructure continues to plague government officials.
 The funding needs for transportation projects are great, as evidenced by the fact that requests for funding totaled $10.9 billion.
 That’s more than seven times the $1.5 billion that is available in the program.